 Commission's View: The petitioner should expedite the COS study.
 There needs to be a progressive shift in reduction in cross subsidy.

 61. Connectivity to open access customers

-Objection: Some stakeholders have pointed out that the connectivity conditions from EPP / SPV / MPP and co-generation plants are hazy, leading to delays and inconvenience Tariffs for such consumers should not be exorbitant, but based on cost of supply.
+Objection: Some stakeholders have pointed out that the connectivity conditions from inconvenience Tariffs for such consumers should not be exorbitant, but based on COS.